Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 ## Moves

-You get all of the basic moves, plus three Pararomantic moves.
+You get all of the basic [[moves]], plus three Pararomantic [[moves]].

 You get this one:

 B **Supernatural Guide**: You have a (most likely intimate) connection to some supernatural being who is your guide into the world beyond.
 Choose if your relationship is secret or not.

 Determine what kind of creature your Guide is and how your relationship works.
-Say what kind of power they possess.
-The Keeper will decide how it works and define your Guide as a threat.
+Say what kind of power they possess. [[The Keeper]] will decide how it works and define your Guide as a threat.

 If your Guide is another hunter, determine together how your relationship works.